itsmichaelbtw/cache-clock/README.md

 ### stop()

 Manually stop the cache clock from running.
 This will disable the automatic expiration of entries.
 This does not prevent items from being checked for expiration when using the `.get()` or `.has()` method.

+### getCacheKey(input)

+Create a cache key from the input.
+This is used internally to create a hash of the key for fast lookup.

 ### set(key, value[, options])